 Dr. Ted (Tae Heum) Jeong.
-Dr. Jeong has been Clene's chief financial officer since December 2020.
+Dr. Jeong has been Clene's Chief Financial Officer since December 2020.
 Dr. Jeong has more than 20 years of experience as a venture capitalist and a financial executive.
-He is a managing partner at KSV Global Innovations, a growth-stage investment firm which he co-founded in 2018.
+He is a Managing Partner at KSV Global Innovations, a growth-stage investment firm which he co-founded in 2018.
 Before becoming CFO of Clene, Dr. Jeong was CFO of Rexahn Pharmaceuticals, Inc. (Nasdaq: REXN), an oncology and CNS-focused biopharmaceutical company, from 2002 to 2018, where he completed equity financings totaling more than \$170 million and was also responsible for forming strategic alliances and executing license deals in the U.S., Europe, and Asia.
 From 1997 to 2002, he served as the Senior Investment Manager at Hyundai Venture Investment Corporation, a subsidiary of the Hyundai Motors conglomerate and one of the largest venture capital firms in South Korea, where he operated two of the first healthcare venture capital funds in Korea.
 From 2019 to 2021, he also served on the board of directors of Neurobo Pharmaceuticals (Nasdaq: NRBO), where he was chair of the audit committee.
 Dr. Jeong received his bachelor's and master's degrees of science in chemistry from Pohang University of Science & Technology.
 He also holds a master of science in finance degree from Johns Hopkins University, and a doctorate of management from the University of Maryland.

 Shalom Jacobovitz.
-Mr. Jacobovitz has been Clene's director since March 2013 and the chairman of Clene's Board since November 2015, and is in charge of supervising and providing independent judgement to our Board, as well as overall strategic planning and business planning of Clene.
+Mr. Jacobovitz has been Clene's Director since March 2013 and the Chairman of Clene's Board since November 2015, and is in charge of supervising and providing independent judgement to our Board, as well as overall strategic planning and business planning of Clene.
 Mr. Jacobovitz has over 30 years of professional experience in the development of pharmaceuticals and biotech products.
-From October 2003 to April 2013, Mr. Jacobovitz served as the president of Actelion Pharmaceuticals U.S., Inc., a subsidiary of Actelion, and was responsible for implementing strategies globally.
-From April 2013 to February 2018, Mr. Jacobovitz was the chief executive officer of American College of Cardiology, and was responsible for developing and implementing strategies and managing the members.
-Since March 2018, Mr. Jacobovitz received his bachelor's degree of science in biology from the Western University (formerly known as the University of Western Ontario) in 1986.
+From October 2003 to April 2013, Mr. Jacobovitz served as the President of Actelion Pharmaceuticals U.S., Inc., a subsidiary of Actelion, and was responsible for implementing strategies globally.
+From April 2013 to February 2018, Mr. Jacobovitz was the Chief Executive Officer of American College of Cardiology, and was responsible for developing and implementing strategies and managing the members.
+Since March 2018, Mr. Jacobovitz has been serving at CiVi Biopharma, Inc., a biopharmaceutical company based in the United States, as the Chief Executive Officer and in charge of the overall management and business strategies.
+Mr. Jacobovitz received his bachelor's degree of science in biology from the Western University (formerly known as the University of Western Ontario) in 1986.
 Mr. Jacobovitz was invited to serve as a director of Clene because of his extensive experience in the pharmaceutical and biotech industries, training in strategy and proven leadership qualities.